-This article only applies to advanced users running UniFi on their own Windows/macOS/Linux machine, to help diagnose and optimize self-hosted UniFi Network Servers running under a high load.
-We generally recommend using a UniFi Console for the best experience.
-Visit UI.com to learn more.
+This article only applies to advanced users running a UniFi Network Server on their own Windows/macOS/Linux machine, to help diagnose and optimize self-hosted UniFi Network Servers running under a high load.
+We generally recommend adding a UniFi Console for the easiest and most scalable experience.

 Notes & Requirements:

 - Ensure you are running the latest version of UniFi Network, found here.

 - This article describes advanced configuration options and should only be attempted by advanced users.

 - Create a backup prior to following the instructions in this article.
 See UniFi - Backups and Migration for more information.

 Caution must be taken when self-hosting a UniFi Network Server if there are hundreds of UniFi devices connected across multiple sites.
 This increased system load may lead to performance degradation if certain things are not optimized.